Fencing's Never-Ending Second: Response

 Shin A-lam sitting in protest following her loss.

 A-lam by the rulebook remained on the piste as she could not leave whilst a decision was being made about the point, and was symbolic of her dissatisfaction with the decision.
 The decision was pending for over 20 minutes before the final decision was deliberated in favour of Heidemann.
 In protest, A-lam remained on the piste for over 75 minutes before being escorted off.
 She went on to lose the bronze medal match against Sun Yujie of China (11-15).
-Heidemann also went on too lose the final to Ukrainian Yana Shemyakina (9-8).
+Heidemann also went on to lose the final to Ukrainian Yana Shemyakina (9-8).

 During her protest, the Korean team made an official appeal on the claim that Heidemann had hit A-lam just after the timer had run out.
 During this time, over 8,000 spectators remained to hear the decision.
 The officials rejected the appeal on the basis that the referee decides how much time remains on the clock, for which Barbara Csar, the referee, ruled that there was indeed a second remaining, making Heidemanns point valid.

 In an interview with 5x fencing world champion Peter Joppich in 2013 with the Washington Times, Joppich commented on the incident saying "It was a very difficult decision, because nobody knew if the clock was running or not.
 There were numerous hits in the final second and nobody understood how this was possible.
 Even the referee didn’t know if the clock was running.
 For the future, it would be good to have a clock with hundredths of seconds so that the referee has the chance to see if the clock is running or not."
 Following the decision, the Korean team spoke out about the ineffectiveness of the current clocks in such circumstances.
 Over a year following the incident, fencing clocks were required to measure in increments of milliseconds as opposed to just seconds when there was less than 10 seconds remaining.